Accounting Standards for Private Enterprises (ASPE)

 New accounting guideline – Customer’s accounting for cloud computing arrangements

-The AcSB issued new accounting guideline (AcG-20) on accounting for cloud computing arrangements that is applicable to private enterprises and NFPOs.
+The AcSB issued new accounting guideline (AcG-20) on accounting for cloud computing arrangements that is applicable to private enterprises and NFPOs in November 2022.
 The guideline provides guidance on:

 • accounting for a customer’s expenditures in a cloud computing arrangement